JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ## Profile
 - Allow users to upload a background image for the profile background which will let the users select the part they want displayed just like twitter
 - Like and unlike #DONE
-- Following users, this might be tricky as the users are stored in clerk
+- Following users, this might be tricky as the users are stored in clerk #DONE
 - Comments for tweets, likes and further comments for them too